isomerpages/moe-lianhuapri/_learning/Science.md

 	<li>Energy Efficiency &amp; Conservation</li>
 </ul>

-<p>By carrying out awareness campaigns within the school, these students serve as Confident Communicators, educating their schoolmates on eco-friendly practices.
+<p style="text-align: justify;">By carrying out awareness campaigns within the school, these students serve as Confident Communicators, educating their schoolmates on eco-friendly practices.
 Their leadership helps drive a culture of responsibility and environmental consciousness throughout the school.</p>

+<p style="text-align: justify;"><strong>Promoting a Cleaner School Environment</strong><br>
+We are also introducing initiatives such as the Classroom Cleanliness Audits and Canteen Cleanliness Campaigns, encouraging every student to take ownership of their learning spaces. </p>